 1. Take steps to fix it on your own (as suggested below)

 2. Get to a service center as soon as possible.
 Camping World locations nationwide offer free RV roof inspections!

-These types of damage can be caused by a variety of factors.
+RV roof damage can be caused by a variety of factors.
 One of the big ones is the weather.
 If your RV just went through a serious storm where debris, sticks, branches, or other items had a chance to damage your RV’s roof, then you need to inspect it.

-When inspecting for cracks know that surface cracks in the sealant crust are not uncommon and aren’t an issue.
-Cracks that are of concern are ones that penetrate deep into the lap sealant.
-Luckily, if you find deep penetrating cracks in the lap sealant, these can be repaired with a little touch-up work.
+When inspecting for cracks, know that surface cracks in the sealant crust are not uncommon and aren’t an issue.
+Deep cracks that penetrate into the lap sealant are of concern.
+Luckily, if you find deep penetrating cracks in the lap sealant, these can be repaired with a little touch-up work (more on that later).

-Closely Inspect Around Vents, Racks, and Appliances
+Step 4: Inspect Around RV Vents, A/C Units, and Other Roof Appliances

 How often do you inspect your roof?
 Leave a comment below.

 If you’re still learning the ins and outs of RV maintenance, check out our downloadable RV ownership and maintenance booklet!